We’ve added 10 cool DIY fifth wheel modifications to make our RV interior living in tight quarters easier and more functional.

 Toilet Paper Roll Holder

-Ah, we saved the best for last; the toilet paper holder that I told you we’d get back to.
-In the bathrooms of campers and fifth wheels, some manufacturers must think people don’t use toilet paper.
-Hence, the reason why it was left out of the manufacturing build list.
+Ah, we saved one of our best fifth wheel modifications for last; the toilet paper holder that I told you we’d get back to.
+Seemingly, some manufacturers must think people don’t use toilet paper.
+Hence, the reason why toilet paper holders are left out of the manufacturing build list.

 Like our bathroom towel bar mentioned above, we didn’t want to start screwing or nailing in the exterior wall of our fifth wheel.